 Strict Mortgage Lending Practices

-A combination of reduced existing houses for sale reduced new construction, and strict mortgage lending practices will continue to drive home prices up in most areas.
+A combination of reduced existing houses for sale reduced new construction; strict mortgage lending practices will continue to drive home prices up in most areas.
 A tight housing market drives prices up.
 In 2015, the Case-Shiller 20-city index shows home values rose 5.7%.
-The National Association of Realtors is calling for existing-home prices to increase 3.4% in 2017, while financial strategists and economists estimate total growth for 2016 to be in the 4-5% range.
+The National Association of Realtors is calling for existing-home prices to increase by 3.4% in 2017; while financial strategists and economists estimate total growth for 2016 to be in the 4-5% range.